|A Guide to Marriages

 Age of consent

 Hardwick's Marriage Act fixed the lower legal age of marriage as 14 for men and 12 for women.
 This was raised to 16 for both sexes in 1929, although parental consent was still required for those under age 21 (a minor).
+Despite the provisions of the Act, marriage at such a young age was very rare, especially in rural communities.

 Marriage of a minor by licence without parental consent was null and void, although it still happened, and as Hardwick's Act did not apply to Scotland, marriages in Gretna Green, the nearest Scottish town from the English border, were a regular occurrence for people under the age of 21.
 In 1939, Scottish law was changed to mirror English law.